Analysis: What Marquise Blair and Bruce Irvin’s season-ending injuries mean for the Seahawks

 Irvin had played 111 snaps in the first two games, or 80% of the defensive snaps, despite missing the final series against the Patriots (he was hurt on the second play of the second-to-last series with 4:04 left), making five tackles with three quarterback hits.

-Rookie defensive end Alton Robinson, a fifth-round pick out of Syracuse who was inactive for the first two games, will try to help fill the void.
+Rookie defensive end Alton Robinson, a fifth-round choice out of Syracuse who was inactive for the first two games, will try to help fill the void.

 “I can’t see how he can’t be part of this game plan because he’s up to take Bruce’s place,’’ Carroll said.